analysiscenter/batchflow/docs/intro/named_expr.rst

 F - callable
 ------------
-A function which takes a batch and, possibly, a pipeline and a model.
+A function which takes a batch and, possibly, other arguments.

 It can be a lambda function::